Fargo (1996 film): Release

 Fargo premiered at the 1996 Cannes Film Festival, where it was nominated for the competition's highest honor, the Palme d'Or.
 Joel Coen won the top directorial award, the Prix de la mise en scène.
 Subsequent notable screenings included the Pusan International Film Festival in South Korea, the Karlovy Vary International Film Festival in the Czech Republic, and the Naples Film Festival.
 In 2006, the sixth annual Fargo Film Festival marked Fargos tenth anniversary by projecting the movie on the north side of Fargo's then tallest building, the Radisson Hotel.

 Released theatrically in the United States on March 8, 1996, Fargo launched in 36 theaters, and grossed $1,024,137 in its first week.
-In the film's third week, Fargo was released in 412 theaters, and accumulated a total box office gross of $5,998,890.
+In the film's third week, Fargo was released in 412 theaters, and generated a total box office gross of $5,998,890.
 Overall it grossed $24,281,860 in the United States and Canada.
 Internationally, Fargo was released in Canada on April 5, 1996; in the United Kingdom on May 31, 1996, grossing $2.3 million; in Australia on June 6, 1996, grossing $1.5 million; in Spain on June 20, 1996, grossing $1.8 million; in France on September 4, 1996, grossing $3.9 million; and in Germany on November 14, 1996, grossing $2.4 million.
 Overall, the film's international gross was an estimated $36 million for a worldwide total of $60.6 million.